 Creatine is an amino acid naturally present in your body and also found in animal proteins, including meat and fish.
-In your muscle, creatine is used as a source of energy during short high-intensity exercises such as lifting weights.
-Supplementation seems to enhance energy, strength and athletic performance.
+In your muscle, creatine is used as a source of energy during short high-intensity exercises such as lifting weights or sprinting.
+Supplementation with creatine seems to enhance energy, strength and athletic performance.

 Athletes and weightlifters may take protein supplements to help meet their increased needs, which may range from 1.2 grams to 1.7 grams of protein per kilogram of body weight, which is 82 grams to 116 grams for a 150-pound person.
 Protein supplementation may enhance muscle growth and recovery, as well as aid in reducing muscle soreness.